TiuPhersu/Card-RPG/README.md

 - Special condtions tied to the unit must be met to obtain the card
 - Player character innate card is PROTECT, there is no condition and will be added to the hand every turn.
 The effect is that the player will take all damage their pet/companion will take

+##### STATUS
+- Negative cards usually useless and even detrimental
+-

 #### HEALTH
 - Player and pet/companion will have their own seperate health pool
 - Pet/companion will permanently die when they lose all their health
 - Player will not die however will be knocked out which will give a demerit of removing the players cards, lower the energy count, and lower the card draw

+#### PET/COMPANION
+- You will have a party of 3 companions
+- Companion has a set of cards and when you add them to the party you will get 1 energy and the entire set of 5 cards
+- Has their own health pool
+- Can swap between companions

 ## SOUND
 Use FMOD for dynamic music implementation, when on the card selection phase the music will be lofi thinking music then when commiting an action the music will change to a more exhilarating music.